Slyracoon23/hugo-blog/content/about/_index.md

 ---
-title: Hi,I’m Earl Potters Specilized In Blog Writing And Robotics enthusiast
+title: Hi,I’m Earl Potters Specilized In Blog Writing And Robotics Enthusiast
 image: images/author-large.jpg
 description: This is meta description.
 The description of the description
 education: